dgcamacho/so2021/exercises/sheet13.md

 # Exercise sheet 13 - 2020/01/28

 ## Exercise 1 (Iterators)
-1Given the following for statement:
+Given the following for statement:
 ```c++
 for (int i = 0; i < max_length; ++i)
   if (line[i] == ' ')